-During the nine months ended September 30, 2017, we used \$ million of cash in operating activities, primarily resulting from our net loss of \$ million offset by increases in non-cash charges of \$ million which primarily consisted of depreciation and amortization and stock-based compensation.
+During the nine months ended September 30, 2017, we used \$7.8 million of cash in operating activities, primarily resulting from our net loss of \$9.1 million offset by increases in non-cash charges of \$0.4 million, which primarily consisted of depreciation, accretion of investments and stockbased compensation, and a net decrease in operating assets and liabilities of \$0.9 million.
+The net decrease in operating assets and liabilities was primarily attributable to a decrease in prepaid expenses and other current assets.

-During the nine months ended September 30, 2018, we used \$ million of cash in operating activities, primarily resulting from our net loss of \$ million offset by increases in non-cash charges of \$ million which primarily consisted of depreciation and amortization and stock-based compensation.
+During the nine months ended September 30, 2018, we used \$12.3 million of cash in operating activities, primarily resulting from our net loss of \$16.5 million offset by increases in net non-cash charges of \$1.3 million, which primarily consisted of depreciation, accretion of investments and stock-based compensation, and a net decrease in operating assets and liabilities.
+The net decrease in operating assets and liabilities was primarily attributable to an increase in accounts payable, accrued expenses and other current liabilities and a decrease in prepaid expenses and other current assets.

-During the year ended December 31, 2016, we used \$9.4 million of cash in operating activities, primarily resulting from our net loss of \$9.9 million offset by non-cash charges of \$0.3 million related to depreciation and amortization and stock-based compensation and a net decrease in operating assets and liabilities of \$0.2 million.
+During the year ended December 31, 2016, we used \$9.4 million of cash in operating activities, primarily resulting from our net loss of \$9.9 million offset by non-cash charges of \$0.3 million, which related to depreciation and amortization and stock-based compensation, and a net decrease in operating assets and liabilities of \$0.2 million.
 The net decreases in operating assets and liabilities were primarily attributable to the timing in which we paid our vendors.

-During the year ended December 31, 2017, we used \$12.0 million of cash in operating activities, primarily resulting from our net loss of \$13.1 million offset by non-cash charges of \$0.8 million and a net decrease in operating assets and liabilities of \$0.3 million.
+During the year ended December 31, 2017, we used \$12.0 million of cash in operating activities, primarily resulting from our net loss of \$13.1 million offset by non-cash charges of \$0.8 million, which primarily consisted of depreciation and stock-based compensation, and a net decrease in operating assets and liabilities of \$0.3 million.